danielozeh/sliding-window-api/README.md

 This project implements a simple API-driven event counter that tracks the number of events in a sliding window (e.g., within the last 5 minutes).
 The system can handle high-throughput events while maintaining constant memory usage and providing accurate event counts within a specified time window.

+In this project, I'm using RabbitMQ as a message broker to distribute the event processing across multiple consumer instances, ensuring scalability and fault tolerance.
+I am using a Shared State Between Producer and Consumer

 ## Features
 - Track events in a sliding window (e.g., 5 minutes).
 - Efficient memory usage with a circular buffer.